 2. You Will Be Hungry All the Time

-I didn’t really think about this going into my training.
-I just figured I’d run then I’d eat, and life would carry on as normal.
+I didn't really think about this going into my training.
+I just figured I'd run then I'd eat, and life would carry on as normal.
 But when I started upping my miles to 12, 14, 16, and beyond, all I wanted to do for the rest of the day was eat.
 And not just snack-type foods either; my body craved protein and nutrients.
-Running also puts a lot of pressure on your joints, so I was grateful to have Vital Proteins stick packs readily available for the added support!
+Running also puts a lot of pressure on your joints, and requires you to be properly hydrated at all times.

 4. The Quality of Your Runs Is Better Than The Quantity

 This is something I struggled with a bit during my first training cycle.
 I was set on trying to run 4 to 5 times a week that I didn’t even think about how I could add to their quality.
 I could’ve mixed in speed work on one day or going up hills on a different day to better prepare myself.
 Sometimes I pushed myself to get a run in when I didn't feel well, when in reality my time would've been better served with some light yoga or taking a rest day.